fosterrath-mila/ift6759/disk-usage.md

 `/project/cq-training-1/project2/teams/`

-We ask you, for each project, to create a directory called `teamN` where N is the team number you will be assigned for the project.
+We will create a shared directory for each team inside `teams/`, for each project, called `teamN` where N is the team number you will be assigned for the project.
 N=00 is reserved for the TAs as an example.
-Be sure to set the appropriate permissions to your folders.
-We ask that you have a single directory per team inside the `teams` folder.
 Inside the directory, you will be able to create as many subdirectories as you'd like.

 Your folder structure should look something like this: